arsnl/peppy/README.md

 ## Versioning Policy

 This project apply the [Semantic Versioning](https://semver.org/) convention.
-That means that all breaking changes will bump the major version.

-Every new rule addition are recognized as a breaking changes.
+All breaking changes will bump the major version.
+Every new rule addition will be recognized as a breaking changes.
 Therefore, every new rule addition will increase the major version.

+Also, all packages use the same version.
+That mean, if one package change, all the packages version will be changed for the new one.
+By doing that we make sure there's no cross version issues.

 ## Contributing